 ACCT 220 Introduction to Financial Accounting

 ECON 101 Principles of Macroeconomics

 ECON 102 Principles of Microeconomics

 MGMT 280 Organizational Behavior

 MRKT 181 Marketing Principles

 Plus three (3) electives from the following:

 ECON 410 International Trade

 ECON 414 International Finance

 MGMT 412 International Business

 MRKT 318 International Marketing

 A semester study or internship abroad is strongly recommended.
 See course description for LING 496 Internship in International Management.

 MINORS

 MINOR IN AMERICAN SIGN LANGUAGE (5 COURSES)

-This minor allows students to develop conversational fluency in American Sign Language and to gain a basic understanding of the culture and history of Deaf communities in the United State and in other countries.
+This minor allows students to develop conversational fluency in American Sign Language and to gain a basic understanding of the culture and history of the Deaf/Hard of Hearing/DeafBlind communities in the United States.

 Five (5) required courses: